-- Monitoring and organizing for potential legal claims arising out of incident activities. - Understanding the duration and complexity of incident and the possibility of cost sharing. - Advise the authority to Command of the financial process including the procurements. - Organize the financial requirement plans for the expected operations. - Ensure the agreements are in place for purchasing of equipment, contracted equipment and rentals. - Ensure proper tax documentation is completed. - Tracking and reporting on financial usage. - Making reimbursements (individual and organization/department). - Preparing costs analysis, including the identification of incremental and extraordinary costs associated directly with the incident. - Making cost estimates for alternative response strategies. - Tracking disaster relief assistance including local funding raising, if relevant. - Planning and Organizing the temporary staff is need arises. - Determine the level of purchasing authority to be delegated to the Logistic section. - Ensure all Finance/Administration position logs and other necessary files are maintained. - Ensure all display are current and the information posted is legible and concise manner. - Maintain information on status of incident, planned operations, changes in objectives, use of personnel, equipment and local or organizational concerns. - Meet with assisting and supporting organizations as required to determine any cost share agreements or financial obligations. - Initiate, maintain and ensure completeness of documentation needed to support claims for Emergency Funds, including auditing and documenting labour, equipment, materials and services. - Initiate, maintain and ensure completeness of documentation needed to support claims for injury and property damage injury information should be kept on contracted personnel formally assigned to the incident as well as paid employees and mutual aid personnel. - Ensure that all personnel time records reflect incident activity and that records for non-organization personnel are transmitted to home organization or department according to policy. - Assist the Logistics Section with resource procurement- identifying vendors for which open purchase orders or contract must be established and/or negotiated ad hoc contracts.
+- Monitor and organize for potential legal claims arising out of incident activities - Understand the duration and complexity of the incident and the possibility of cost sharing. - Advise Command of the financial process including the procurements - Organize the financial requirement plans for the expected operations - Ensure that the agreements are in place for purchasing of equipment, contracted equipment, and rentals - Ensure proper tax documentation is completed - Track and report on financial usage - Make reimbursements (individual and organization/department) - Prepare costs analysis, including the identification of incremental and extraordinary costs associated directly with the incident - Make cost estimates for alternative response strategies - Track disaster relief assistance including local funding raising, if relevant - Plan and organize the temporary staff as need arises - Determine the level of purchasing authority to be delegated to the Logistics Section - Ensure all Finance/Administration position logs and other necessary files are maintained - Ensure all displays are current and the information posted is legible and concise - Maintain information on the status of the incident, planned operations, changes in objectives, use of personnel and equipment, and local or organizational concerns - Meet with assisting and supporting organizations as required to determine any cost sharing agreements or financial obligations - Initiate, maintain, and ensure completeness of documentation needed to support claims for emergency funds, including auditing and documenting labour, equipment, materials, and services - Initiate, maintain, and ensure completeness of documentation needed to support claims for injury and property damage.
+Injury information should be kept on contracted personnel formally assigned to the incident as well as paid employees and mutual aid personnel - Ensure that all personnel time records reflect incident activity and that records for non-organization personnel are transmitted to their home organization or department according to policy - Assist the Logistics Section with resource procurement, identifying vendors for which open purchase orders or contract must be established and/or negotiated ad hoc contracts

-11.6.2 Cost Unit Leader (Treasurer / Finance)
+11.6.2 Cost Unit Leader Treasurer/Finance

-The Cost Unit Leader is responsible for providing all incident cost analyses, including the proper identification of all equipment and personnel requiring payment, records all cost data, analyzing and preparing estimates of incident costs and maintaining accurate records of incident costs.
+The Cost Unit Leader is responsible for providing all incident cost analyses, including the proper identification of all equipment and personnel requiring payment, records of all cost data, analyzing and preparing estimates of incident costs, and maintaining accurate records of incident costs.
 The Cost Unit Leader is responsible for:

-- Determine reporting times. - Determine desired report format from the Finance/administration Mangers. - Ensure that all financial records are maintained throughout the event or disaster. - Obtain and record all cost data for equipment, contracted or mutual aid equipment and personnel costs. - Obtain record and predictions of damage to facilities, infrastructure, equipment or vehicles. - Obtain and document cost associated with any supplies, food or facility needs - Identify in reports all equipment/personnel requiring payment. - If cost share agreement is done, determine what cost need to be tracked. - Prepare cost estimates of resources determined for planning purposes. - Ensure estimates are up to date with actual cost as they become available. - Ensure all information is provided as needed to the Planning Section throughout the incident. - Make any recommendations to the Finance/Administration Chiefs in coordination of the Operations and Planning Sections. - Maintain a cumulative incident cost record.
-Cost should reflect each individual entity.
+- Determine reporting times - Determine desired report format from the Finance/Administration Mangers - Ensure that all financial records are maintained throughout the event or disaster - Obtain and record all cost data for equipment, contracted or mutual aid equipment, and personnel costs - Obtain, record, and predictions of damage to facilities, infrastructure, equipment, or vehicles - Obtain and document cost associated with any supplies, food, or facility needs - Identify in reports all equipment/personnel requiring payment - If cost share agreement is done, determine what costs need to be tracked - Prepare cost estimates of resources determined for planning purposes - Ensure estimates are up to date with actual costs as they become available - Ensure all information is provided as needed to the Planning Section throughout the incident - Make any recommendations to the Finance/Administration Chiefs in coordination of the Operations and Planning Sections - Maintain a cumulative incident cost record.
+Cost should reflect each individual entity

-11.6.3 Compensation & Claims Unit Leader (Director of Human Resources)
+11.6.3 Compensation & Claims Unit Leader Director of Human Resources

-The Compensation & Claims Unit Leader is responsible for processing Compensation-for-injury on behalf of responders and for managing all claims-related activities (other than injury) for an incident.
+The Compensation & Claims Unit Leader is responsible for processing compensation-for-injury on behalf of responders and for managing all claims-related activities (other than injury) for an incident.
 Delegation to other personnel for specific claims may be required.